stevens681/SchedulingDesktopApp/README.md

 ![img_3.png](img_3.png)

-Add/View Appointment allows you to view the customer's appointments, add a new one, modify an existing one, see the details of the appointment, or delete appointments.
+Scheduling Appointments allows you to view the customer's appointments, add a new one, modify an existing one, see the details of the appointment, or delete appointments.

 ![img_4.png](img_4.png)